Creating a world free from diseases caused by tobacco

 Our multidisciplinary education model allows students a unique immersive experience, preparing them for successful careers as independent investigators.

-Funded by a prestigious five-year, $19.05 million National Cancer Institute grant, Dr. Maciej Goniewicz and the WNY Center for Research on Flavored Tobacco Products (CRoFT) are examining both combustible and electronic tobacco products.
+Funded by a prestigious five-year, $19.05 million National Cancer Institute grant, the WNY Center for Research on Flavored Tobacco Products (CRoFT) examines both combustible and electronic tobacco products.

 Health Behavior projects